AcquaNet/jd-ws-microservice-api-doc/source/includes/wp-api-v2/_introduction.md

 # Introduction #

-WooCommerce (WC) 2.6+ is fully integrated with the WordPress [REST](http://en.wikipedia.org/wiki/Representational_State_Transfer) API.
+JD Atina Web Services Microservices (WC) 2.6+ is fully integrated with the WordPress [REST](http://en.wikipedia.org/wiki/Representational_State_Transfer) API.
 This allows WC data to be created, read, updated, and deleted using requests in JSON format and using WordPress REST API Authentication methods and standard HTTP verbs which are understood by most HTTP clients.

 The current JD Atina REST WS API integration version is `v2` which takes a first-order position in endpoints.

-The following table shows API versions present in each major version of WooCommerce:
+The following table shows API versions present in each major version of JD Atina Web Services Microservices:

 | API Version |   WC Version   |  WP Version  |       Documentation       |
 |-------------|----------------|--------------|---------------------------|
 | `v2`        | 3.0.x or later | 4.4 or later | -                         |
 | `v1`        | 2.6.x or later | 4.4 or later | [v1 docs](wp-api-v1.html) |

-Prior to 2.6, WooCommerce had a REST API separate from WordPress which is now known as the legacy API.
+Prior to 2.6, JD Atina Web Services Microservices had a REST API separate from WordPress which is now known as the legacy API.
 You can find the documentation for the legacy API separately.

 | API Version | WC Version | WP Version | Documentation |
 |-------------|------------|------------|---------------|